Portfolio

 Side Projects

-- Survival analysis with gene expression data
+- Survival analysis using gene expression & clinical data (Cox models)

-- AI assistant for SPARQL bioinformatics queries
+- LLM-based assistant for bioinformatics queries

-- Protein folding simulation (Replica Monte Carlo)
+- Protein folding - Monte Carlo

-- Genome assembly with de Bruijn graph
+- Genome assembly - de Bruijn graph, euler walk

-- Career-match browser tool (Pyodine)
+- In-browser Python career-matching tool (Pyodine)

 Research